 Hearing and ear health can be a complex issue but should not go unaddressed.
 Symptoms of a hearing issue can range from ringing in the ears, to fullness, earache or extreme pain.
 If the issue is hearing loss, the condition may be gradual or not even be noticeable to the person experiencing it at first.

-At SCENT, our audiologists and other hearing specialists treat a number of hearing and ear conditions using testing and diagnostics designed to catch or assess the severity of the hearing loss or condition.
+At Carolina Hearing Institute, a subsidiary of SCENT, our audiologists and other hearing specialists treat a number of hearing and ear conditions using testing and diagnostics designed to catch or assess the severity of the hearing loss or condition.

 Hearing and Hearing Aid Services